kupusc/deprivation/README.md

  > We define a module as a folder with implementations.

+These are the two main **modes** of operation of the deprivation module:

 - *whitebox unit*
-  - 'grants' a full access to an object, without the need to export everything in order to test it. useful e.g. in *TDD* (test small increments without exposing every method), and writing fine-grained tests.
+  - grants a full access to an object, without the need to export everything in order to test it. useful e.g. in *TDD* (test small increments without exposing every method), and writing fine-grained tests.
   - can automatically mock other implementations
   - useless (?) in module tests
   - probably makes more problems in mature projects
 - *blackbox module*
-  - gives a *normal* access to an object
+  - gives the *public* access to an object
   - can automatically mock other implementations

  > Behind the curtains it uses the *Node*'s *VM* module, proxyquire, and plows the *require.cache*.